HeleneFabia/fashion-mnist/README.md

 ***

-#### Project updates

-[10-2020]
- - conducting experiments with various different CNN models
- - testing the best model on the test set
- - evaluating the results

- [09-2020]
- - preprocessing the data
- - building a dataset and dataloader
- - building a baseline model (NN with two fully connected layers)

-***

 #### The dataset
 The images used for this project are 28x28x1 images of clothing items on the online selling platform Zalando.
 The dataset includes 70,000 images, split into a training and a test set.
 The images are labeled according to 10 classes: t-shirt, trouser, pullover, dress, coat, sandal, shirt, sneaker, bag and ankle boot.